vojtha/pth-cz.net/_posts/2003-02-22-history-by-corwin.md

 ---
 title:  "History of THs by Charles Corwin"
 categories: historie
+author: Charles Corwin
 ---

-<p class="lead">By Charles Corwin Excerpt taken from a talk given at the South Asia Tyrannus Halls Conclave.</p>
+<p class="lead">Excerpt taken from a talk given at the South Asia Tyrannus Halls Conclave.</p>

 ## Introduction